dsingley/testPKI/README.md

 ## Command Line

-testPKI can be run stand alone create common PKI artifacts.
+testPKI can be run stand alone to create common PKI artifacts.

 Usage:
 ```